-The qualitative analysis summarised in the table below reveals that both financial support policies affect the number of buildings per building type(b) in climate zone(z), the average annual specific energy use per $m^2$ by building type(b) in climate zone(z) and the share of energy carrier(f) in fuel mix by building type(b) in climate zone(z) as the key parameters.
-The financial support policies do not affect the other parameters.
+The qualitative analysis summarised in the table below reveals that both financial support policies affect the number of buildings per building type(b) in climate $zone{(z)}$, the average annual specific energy use per m^2 by building type(b) in climate $zone{(z)}$ and the share of energy carrier(f) in fuel mix by building type(b) in climate zone(z) and the share of energy carrier(f) in fuel mix by building type(b) in climate zone(z).

-Parameter Policy Likelihood (Very likely, Likely, Possible, Unlikely, Very unlikely) Relative magnitude (Minor, Moderate, Major) Number of buildings per type (b) in climate zone (z) Preferential loan Very likely - Preferential loan policy likely to increase number of new buildings being renovated due to provided financial incentives.
+Parameter Policy Likelihood (Very likely, Likely, Possible, Unlikely, Very unlikely) Relative magnitude (Minor, Moderate, Major) Number of buildings per type(b) in climate zone(z) nber of buildings type(b) in climate e(z) Very likely - Preferential loan policy likely to increase number of new buildings being renovated due to provided financial incentives.
 The conditions of the scheme are favourable enough to likely incentivise people to build houses who otherwise would not have done so.
 This judgment is based on data from a neighbouring country that implemented a similar scheme.
-Moderate - Preferential loan policy expected to have moderate impact as financial incentives not likely to spur major increase in number of buildings Tax rebate Very likely - Tax rebate policy Moderate - Tax rebate policy likely to increase number of new buildings being renovated due to provided financial incentives expected to have moderate impact as financial incentives not likely to spur major increase in number of buildings Average annual specific energy use per m2 per building by type(b) in climate zone(z) Preferential loan Very likely - Preferential loan policy likely to decrease the average annual specific energy use as it has higher efficiency requirements than regulatory policies Moderate - Preferential loan policy expected to have moderate impact as efficiency requirements are higher compared to the regulatory polices Tax rebate Very likely - Tax rebate policy likely to decrease the average annual specific energy use as it has higher efficiency requirements than regulatory policies Moderate - Tax rebate policy expected to have moderate impact as efficiency requirements are higher compared to the regulatory polices Share of energy carrier(f) in fuel mix by type(b) in climate zone(z) Preferential loan Likely - Performance requirements of preferential loan policy likely lead to a change in the fuel mix Minor - Preferential loan policy expected to have minor impact as share of energy carriers only might be affected marginally Tax rebate Likely - Performance requirements of tax rebate policy likely lead to a change in the fuel mix Minor - Tax rebate policy expected to have minor impact as share of energy carriers only might be affected marginally Average floor area per building by building type(b) in climate zone(z) Preferential loan Unlikely - Performance requirements of preferential loan do not significantly affect average floor area of newly constructed buildings [-] Tax rebate Unlikely - Performance requirements of tax rebate do not significantly affect average floor area of newly constructed buildings [-] Energy carrier(f) emission factors Preferential loan Unlikely - Performance requirements of preferential loan do not significantly affect energy carrier emission factors [-] Tax rebate Unlikely - Performance requirements of tax rebate do not significantly affect energy carrier emission factors [-]
+Moderate - Preferential loan policy expected to have moderate impact as financial incentives not likely to spur major increase in number of buildings Tax rebate Very likely - Tax rebate policy Moderate - Tax rebate policy likely to increase number of new buildings being renovated due to provided financial incentives expected to have moderate impact as financial incentives not likely to spur major increase in number of buildings Average annual specific energy use per m2 per building by type(b) in climate zone(z) Preferential Ioan Very likely - Preferential loan policy likely to decrease the average annual specific energy use as it has higher efficiency requirements than regulatory policies Moderate - Preferential loan policy expected to have moderate impact as efficiency requirements are higher compared to the regulatory polices Tax rebate Very likely - Tax rebate policy likely to decrease the average annual specific energy use as it has higher efficiency requirements than regulatory policies Moderate - Tax rebate policy expected to have moderate impact as efficiency requirements are higher compared to the regulatory polices Share of energy carrier(f) in fuel mix by type(b) in climate zone(z) Preferential loan Likely - Performance requirements of preferential loan policy likely lead to a change in the fuel mix Minor - Preferential loan policy expected to have minor impact as share of energy carriers only might be affected marginally Tax rebate Likely - Performance requirements of tax rebate policy likely lead to a change in the fuel mix Minor - Tax rebate policy expected to have minor impact as share of energy carriers only might be affected marginally Average floor area per building by building type(b) in climate zone(z) Preferential Ioan Unlikely - Performance requirements of preferential loan do not significantly affect average floor area of newly constructed buildings [-] Tax rebate Unlikely - Performance requirements of tax rebate do not significantly affect average floor area of newly constructed buildings [-] Energy carrier(f) emission factors Preferential Ioan Unlikely - Performance requirements of preferential loan do not significantly affect energy carrier emission factors [-] Tax rebate Unlikely - Performance requirements of tax rebate do not significantly affect energy carrier emission factors [-]